oracle/rwloadsim/docs/ERRORLIST.md

 During scan for the terminator for sql or pl/sql, the terminator was found followed by white space.

-### RWL-110 warning: "identifier '%s' is longer than 30 characters"
+### RWL-110 warning: "identifier '%.*s' is longer than 30 characters"
 In rwloadsim, the maximum length of identifiers is 30 characters.

 ### RWL-111 error: "unrecognized option '%s'"